 If you need emergency medical attention for things like stroke, serious injury, or severe chest or abdominal pain our A&Es departments are open, operational and safe if you need us.

 Coronavirus: if you have symptoms - a new continuous cough, a high temperature (above 37.8 degrees) or a loss/change in your normal sense of taste or smell - please stay at home and follow the Public Health England guidance for staying at home for more information.

-Important visiting information: We have made the difficult, but essential, decision to restrict visiting throughout our hospitals.
+Important visiting information: Keeping patients and our staff safe is our top priority during the COVID-19 pandemic.
 Please read our visitors page before coming to the hospital.